RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 Reads were placed into taxonomy in Krona using GTDB taxonomy file.
 Unassembled reads are 91% unclassified at this point (small plot).
-The remaining 9% include Acidobacteria and Actinobacteria (large plot).
-Sourmash detected strains that were characterized in the 2018 study ("Palsa" strains).
+The remaining 9% include _Acidobacteria_ and _Actinobacteria_ (large plot).
+Sourmash detected strains that were characterized in the 2018 study that published these samples ("Palsa" strains).

  <img src = "https://github.com/user-attachments/assets/e5d700e2-f4c5-4118-a8a4-d28c129cd3fd" width=200 align=center alt="" title="krona plot showing 91% of unassembled reads are unclassified"/>
 <br>